jiho/medplanet/README.md

 ## Description of the data and code

-`apps`: stubb for a shiny app to visualise the dynamics of the data.
+`apps`: stub for a shiny app to visualise the dynamics of the data.
 Currently only a map.

 `data`: repository for data from various projects